[vc_row][vc_column width=”1/4″][vc_single_image image=”6303″ add_caption=”yes”][/vc_column][vc_column width=”3/4″][vc_column_text]

 Mosima Maredi

-Mosima Maredi was born in Seshego, Polokwane and raised in Moletjie.
-Attended school in Seshego Phishego primary and later proceeded to Amalgamated school and completed her primary education.
+Mosima Maredi was born in Seshego, Polokwane, and raised in Moletjie.
+She attended school in Seshego Phishego Primary and later proceeded to complete her primary education at Amalgamated Primary School.
 Mosima then attended her high school at G.H Franz and completed her grade 12 in 1991.
-She was part of SRC member during her high school times.
-Due to some difficulties she took gab years from 1992 to 1994.
-In 1995 to 1997 she studied teachers diploma at KwenaMoloto college of education.
-In 1998 she worked as a temporary teacher and was a SADTU member and later in 1999 she did a career change to studied nursing.
+She was also an SRC member during her high school times.
+Due to some difficulties, she took a gap year from 1992 to 1994.
+From 1995 to 1997 she studied for a teacher's diploma at KwenaMoloto College of Education.
+She worked as a temporary teacher and became a SADTU member in 1998.
+Later, in 1999, she made a career change to study nursing.

 From 1999 to 2003 she studied nursing at Limpopo School of Nursing, by that time she was a SADNU member and actively involved in a student movement.
 She was a shop steward in Makhuduthamaga local.
-Later around 2009 when SADNU was experiencing internal issues she joined NUPSAW.
-She was very active and shop steward for the issues of workers.
-She is now the nurse manager (local area manager) at Makhuduthamaga Subdistrict.
+She later on joined NUPSAW in 2009, at the time when SADNU was experiencing internal issues.
+She was very active member and a shop steward for the issues of workers.
+She is now the nurse manager (Local area Manager) at Makhuduthamaga Subdistrict.

-She studied the following courses and completed with the mentioned institution.
+She studied the following courses and completed them at the following mentioned institutions.

 • Diploma in public management- UNISA

-The following short courses was obtained from Nyukela and National School of Government
+The following short courses were obtained from Nyukela and the National School of Government

 • Operations management framework